alanng10/Sera/Docue/Stand/a.md

 # Stand

-Stand gift Safe, Sure and Easy to Sera.
+Stand gift Safe, Sure and Ease to Sera.

 Safe is park safe.
 Sure is park sure.
-Easy is park easy.
+Ease is park ease.